ko-sharon/AzSentinel/index.md

 ![alt text](https://github.com/ko-sharon/AzSentinel/blob/gh-pages/images/frameworks/ProblemStatement.svg?raw=true)

-Applying the basic principles of product management to a security analytics program can help to structure and ensure effective implementation.
+Applying the basic principles of product management to a security analytics program can help to structure and ensure that the implementation will achieve the intended outcomes.

 It is important to first identify the <b>Rationale (why?)</b> of any security analytics program, in order determine the necessary <b>Requirements (what?)</b> which in turn dictate the appropriate <b>Configurations (how?)</b>.